-The following sub-section provides an overview of the delivery of the EV7101 Dissertation module, and the EV7125 Applied Research Design Core Module which supports the preparation for your dissertation.
-Refer to the EV7101 Dissertation Module Specification
+The following sub-section provides an overview of the delivery of the MRes Dissertation module, and the Applied Research Design module.

-(available from CAT's website), the EV7101 Dissertation Module Guide (available through Microsoft Teams) the EV7125 Applied Research Design Module Specification (available from CAT's website) and the EV7125 Applied Research Design Module Guide (available through Microsoft Teams) for further detailed information.
+[Refer to the Module Specifications for EV7125 Applied Research Design and EV7135 MRes Dissertation (available from CAT's website) and Module Guides for the EV7125 Applied Research Design and EV7135 M.Res Dissertation modules (available through Moodle and Teams) for further detailed information]

-In order to provide you with the best possible starting point for your dissertation research the delivery of the EV7125 Applied Research Design Core Module puts an emphasis on 'research design', which simply refers to the research topic and questions, and how you aim to study these questions in terms of the research methods selected.
+In order to provide you with the best possible starting point for your extended dissertation research the delivery of the Applied Research Design module puts emphasis on 'research design', which simply refers to the research topic and questions, and how you aim to study these questions in terms of the research methods selected.
 The research methods are mainly concerned with collection and analysis of data.
 The research design is the initial 'plan' for the research.
-Examples of subject relevant research design and methods will also be considered throughout the course modules.